Top 7 Tick Plants That Repel Ticks

 Plants are a food source for many living organisms.
 But plants do not really want to be eaten.
 Since they can not run away, many plants use chemical weapons to repel attackers.
 They produce essential oils or even toxins.
 A well-known example is the tobacco plant and the powerful toxin nicotine that the plant produces.
 This kills most bugs that nibble on tobacco.

-Many of the essential oils produced by plants effectively act as natural pesticides, keeping many insects, mites, and arachnids away The properties of the essential oils can be repellent, disturbing the metabolism of the insect, or even kill it.
+Many of the essential oils produced by plants effectively act as natural pesticides, keeping many insects, mites, and arachnids away The properties of the essential oils can be repellent, disturbing to the metabolism of the insect, or even kill it.
 For most warm-blooded animals, these essential oils are harmless or often even beneficial.

 Plants That Repel Ticks